InfiniteOpt logo InfiniteOpt logo

 • More

-Moreover, InfiniteOpt decouples the infinite-dimensional formulations from the finite transformations typically used to solve them.
-This readily enables diverse techniques be used to solve these types of problems.
+Moreover, InfiniteOpt modeling interface decouples infinite-dimensional formulations from the solution/transformations used to solve them.
+This enables rapid diverse switching between techniques with state-of-the-art implementations.
 By default, we employ direct transcription (i.e., discretization) transformations whose features include:

 • Compatible with all JuMP-supported solvers